Code generation based on custom templates

 -

-The pattern for the `main' function focuses on the overall execution structure of the model, including initialisation, step-by-step processing and termination.
-This approach is preferred for sequencing task execution in multitasking models.
+focus on the overall execution structure of the model, including initialisation, step-by-step processing and termination.
+This approach is preferred for sequencing the execution of operations in multitasking models.

 The choice between these approaches depends on the level of detail and scale: block templates are used to fine-tune the logic, while the `main' template is used to control the entire model.